 Let me give a brief example and three short prayers asking for God to look in on us, and come to our rescue.

-When I listen to Matthew’s gospel, these sentiments ask us to trust in him, so much so that we may have greater serenity despite uncertainty, confusion or upset.
+When I listen to Matthew’s Gospel, these sentiments ask us to trust in him, so much so that we may have more significant serenity despite uncertainty, confusion, or upset.

 I’m reminded of an incident in my own ministry, where I went to see a friend dying of cancer.
-It was a very difficult encounter; my friend was in great pain, and could barely talk.
+It was a tough encounter; my friend was in great pain and could barely talk.